APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

     ![](./media/24-07-2024(28).png)

 ## Task 3: Deploy Azure Function with Embeddings

+In this task, you will deploy Azure Functions that automate the document processing workflow.

 1. From the JumpVM, open **File Explorer** by selecting its icon on the Windows Taskbar.